 security interest means an interest in a licence (however arising) that secures payment of a debt or other pecuniary obligation or the performance of any other obligation.

-[Section 26GZH inserted by No. 49 of 2000 s.
+[Section 26GZH inserted: No. 49 of 2000 s.
 49.]

 26GZI.
 Register, keeping and inspection of etc.